Kenneth Fredette

 Kenneth Wade Fredette (born March 3, 1964) is a former member of the Maine House of Representatives.

 Fredette is a Republican.
 In 2012, he was elected Minority Leader of the Maine House.
 Fredette announced in June 2013 that he would not enter the 2014 race for the Republican nomination for Maine's Second Congressional District, citing family concerns.

-Fredette announced his candidacy for Governor on September 6, 2017.
+Fredette announced his candidacy for governor of Maine on September 6, 2017.
+He was elected to the State House again in 2024.

 Early life and education

 Fredette was born in rural Maine on March 3, 1964, as one of five children in his family.
-In 1982 he graduated from East Grand High School in Danforth, Maine as class valedictorian.
+In 1982, he graduated from East Grand High School in Danforth, Maine as class valedictorian.

 Fredette earned a B.S. in accounting from the University of Maine at Machias in 1987.
-He received a J.D. from the University of Maine School of Law in 1994 and a Master of Public Administration from Harvard University's John F. Kennedy School of Government in 2010.
+He received a J.D. from the University of Maine School of Law in 1994 and a Master of Public Administration from Harvard University's Harvard Kennedy School in 2010.